thenasko/latex-template/README.md

 latex-template
 ==============

 This is a simple template useful for starting LaTeX documents.
-All package includes and additional commands are defined in `customizations.tex`.
+All package includes and additional commands are defined in `customizations.sty`.
 Reading through it will help you write more efficiently.
 A lot of the custom commands are aimed at mathematcal writing, but they can be easily changed to suit different needs.
-Please make sure to copy `customizations.tex` along with any documents derived from this template.
+Please make sure to copy `customizations.sty` along with any documents derived from this template.

-Both `template.tex` and `customizations.tex` include auctex-specific footers.
+Both `template.tex` and `customizations.sty` include auctex-specific footers.
 ```
 %%% Local Variables:
 %%% mode: latex